 Archeological digs in the 1500s and 1800s did in fact fine evidence of a tomb of St. Valentine.
 And in the 12th century, noted historian William Somerset referred to the Flamenian Gate as “the Gate of St. Valentine.”

-Pope Gelasius I designated February 14th as the feast day of Saint Valentine, most likely because this was the date one of the martyrs was buried on the Via Flamenia.
-But since some historical details were lacking, the Pope referred to the three “Valentines” collectively when he called them men “… whose names are justly reverenced among men, but whose acts are known only to God.”
+Pope Gelasius I designated February 14th as the feast day (day of martyrdom) of Saint Valentine, most likely because this was the date one of those first two martyrs was buried on the Via Flamenia.
+But since some historical details were lacking, the Pope in his declaration referred to the three “Valentines” collectively when he called them men “… whose names are justly reverenced among men, but whose acts are known only to God.”

-But how did Saint Valentine’s Day become associated with love and courtship?
-There is no mention of romance in early medieval biographies of the Roman priest and bishop.
-But there are traditional (based on some historical truths, but not actually verified) legends which recount that Saint Valentine celebrated marriages in secret in defiance of the pagan Roman emperor.
+Firstly, although there is mention of romantic love in the early medieval biographies of the Roman priest and bishop, there are legends (based on some historical truths, but not actually verified) which recount that Saint Valentine celebrated marriages in secret in defiance of the pagan Roman emperor.
 For this he was thrown in prison, and after his death was remembered as the special patron of those in love.

 Since those days of courtly love and romance, Valentine’s Day has broadened its horizons even more.
 In my family we’ve always given Valentines to all those we love – not just our sweethearts and spouses.
 And our expressions of love aren’t always sappy and sweet; some of the best are pretty darn funny!

 Saint Valentine is not only busy being the patron of lovers and happy marriages; he is also traditionally invoked by beekeepers and against epilepsy and plague.
 And February 14th isn’t just his day; there are actually thirty other saints whose virtuous lives are celebrated by the Church on the 14th.